 Answer: A person who is between the ages of 90 and 99.
 As of early 2019, the Lord had blessed the Mount Zion Family with seven individuals who were a member of this elite group, but sadly in 2019 and 2020 we lost three of them, Elzin Weidner, Jake Sheely and Helen Starner.
+In 2021, we also lost Gerry McElwee.
 To learn about the others, please read the following interviews done by Sherry Warrick.

 Geraldine McElwee - Feb 6, 1928

 Note: Sadly Gerry passed away on Sept.
 23, 2021.
 She was such an integral part of our Parish and will be missed.

 Geraldine’s (Gerry) parents originally attended The Church of God, and as a young adult Gerry attended Mt.
 Holly Lutheran.
 She has been a member of Mt.
 Zion since the 1960s when Lena and Chester Kuntz invited her to visit Mt.
 Zion.
 She has always been a very active member of our congregation, such as serving on Council and as a Sunday School teacher.
 She also attended Conventions and Synod Assembly representing Mt.
 Zion and she was the leader of Luther League for 16 years.
 For a number of years, she published a newsletter for Mt.
 Zion and was a Deaconess in the 70’s.
 She is a member of Daughters of Dorcas and Ladies Aid.